How is it done?

 - Proof of Purchase

-Please use the Request Support tool in the help panel to create the system-info.txt, and for further instructions.
+Please use the Get Support tool in the help panel to create the system-info.txt file, and for further instructions.

-If you are seeing an error, please send me a screenshot of the error message.
+If you are seeing an error, please send me a screenshot of the system console.

 Keep in mind